Discover hidden Naples: What to see and do

 Plumb the depths

-Naples has a dizzying number of subterranean networks and catacombs.
+Naples cruise port has a dizzying number of subterranean networks and catacombs.
 Tunnel Borbonico, conceived by Ferdinand II in 1853 as an escape route from the Palazzo Reale to the sea, made use of a maze of 16th-century cisterns and 17th-century water ducts running under the city, which would be utilised again as air-raid shelters in the Second World War.
 For a peek at ancient Naples, San Lorenzo Maggiore sits above some wonderful excavations, including shops, communal laundries and a market.
 And the Catacomba di San Gennaro are unmissable, not least for their 2nd-century frescoes and 5th-century mosaics.

 Take a breather